 Term Definition A.C.
 Alternating Current Critical Flicker Fusion Frequency The threshold frequency at which a flickering light is indistinguishable from a steady, non-flickering light.
 D.C.
 Direct Current ELV Extra-Low Voltage (Not exceeding 50V A.C. or 120 V ripple-free D.C.)
-(As defined by AS/NZS 3000) Flicker Frequency The frequency of the light output ILAC MRA International Laboratory Accreditation Cooperation Mutual Recognition Arrangement LED Light Emitting Diode(s) LV Low Voltage (Exceeding extra-low voltage, but not exceeding 1000 V A.C. or 1500 V D.C.)
-(As defined by AS/NZS 3000) NATA National Association of Testing Authorities Australia Percent Flicker The ratio of the peak light output levels.
-RMS Root Mean Square Stroboscopic Effect The appearance of multiple, discrete images of moving objects as a result of temporally unstable illumination.
+(As defined by AS/NZS 3000 - Electrical installations (known as the Australian / New Zealand Wiring Rules)).
+Flicker Frequency The frequency of the light output.
+ILAC MRA International Laboratory Accreditation Cooperation Mutual Recognition Arrangement.
+LED Light Emitting Diode(s) LV Low Voltage (Exceeding extra-low voltage, but not exceeding 1000 V A.C. or 1500 V D.C.)
+(As defined by AS/NZS 3000 - Electrical installations (known as the Australian / New Zealand Wiring Rules).
+NATA National Association of Testing Authorities Australia Percent Flicker The ratio of the peak light output levels.
+RCM Regulatory Compliance Mark RMS Root Mean Square Stroboscopic Effect The appearance of multiple, discrete images of moving objects as a result of temporally unstable illumination.
 The effect may also change the appearance of the objects in their motion.
-UMA Upper Mounting Assembly Visible Lighting Flicker The appearance of a temporal instability in illumination due to flicker
+UMA Upper Mounting Assembly Visible Lighting Flicker The appearance of a temporal instability in illumination due to flicker.